pshah116/Row-Health/README.md

 • COVID Campaigns: Examine the unusually high cost per signup for COVID-related campaigns, where just 2 signups resulted in over $1K in spend—significantly above the $3.70 average.
 Consider phasing out these campaigns due to their inefficiency

 ## Dashboard
-The dashboard can be found in Tableau Public here.
-This dashboard enables users to filter by plan, campaign type, and state, and focuses on trends and values in marketing metrics, signup metrics, and claim metrics.
+The dashboard can be found in Tableau Public [HERE](https://public.tableau.com/app/profile/prerak.shah4558/viz/RowHealthDashboard_17533905682670/Dashboard2) This dashboard enables users to filter by plan, campaign type, and state, and focuses on trends and values in marketing metrics, signup metrics, and claim metrics.
 <img width="1291" height="996" alt="2025-08-04_12h59_22" src="https://github.com/user-attachments/assets/6fc73c99-db52-47ad-9d10-fcf36958cfb3" />